reactivesw/customer-web/docs/checkout_process.md

 * If a customer is logged in and has a default shipping address and a default payment method, an order review page with all information is presented for the customer to place the order.
 * The customer is allowed to perform all actions before placing the order: logout, change cart details, continue shopping, change/add address, change/add payment method.

+### 2.5.
+The order of Stage
+The order of info checking is: 1) login statue.
+2) shipping info.
+3) payment info.
+A customer only see a stage if the corresponding info is missing.
+If all info are there, the final review page is shown to allow a customer to change anything.

 ## 3. Checkout View Layout
 The checkout view has three sections: top-left, top-right and bottom.